 Formal attire is worn at concerts.
 Ensembles should wear appropriate, coordinated dress.
 Formal black is an option, but not required.
 Women should wear formal slacks or at least calf-length skirt.
 Men should wear a dress shirt and tie.
 Dress for workshops and master classes should be business attire; no jeans or sneakers.

 For some events, such as pop-up concerts, students wear an NCCMI polo shirt.
 The shirt is included in the tuition.

 Tuition and Fees

-These fees include 16 coachings, additional student-led rehearsals, one performance review concert, one formal recital, one outreach performance, and master classes & workshops.
+Tuition includes 16 coachings, additional student-led rehearsals, one performance review, one formal recital, master classes, and workshops.